Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 01 - cloudformation-ec2/02 README.md

-Below is one way to reformat the Level 02 README so that it visually follows the same structured layout as the Level 01 README—without altering any of the original content.
-You can save this as your new “02 README.md” file.

----

 # How to Create a Basic Web Server with AWS CloudFormation Designer

 This guide walks you through using AWS CloudFormation Designer to visually create a CloudFormation template that provisions a basic web server running on an EC2 instance in a VPC.
 You’ll learn to add and connect resources, configure parameters and mappings, specify resource properties, and finally launch a CloudFormation stack to bring your web server online.